 Any open areas of concrete or soil are prone to releasing more substantial amounts of radon, as there is no barrier to slow or stop it from being released.

-By covering the earth with high-density polyethylene plastic and seal the seams along the edges, it will reduce the amount of radon released into the air of your home significantly.
+Covering the earth with high-density polyethylene plastic and sealing the seams along the edges will significantly reduce the amount of radon released into your home’s air.

 Well, this will depend upon your personal preference and the level of radon problems you are facing.

-With all the information above, it can be clearly stated that the Radon paint sealer does work and can be chosen if you have low readings of radon at your place.
+With all the information above, it can be clearly stated that the Radon paint sealer works and can be chosen if you have low radon readings at your place.

-In fact, most of the people in the US and Canada choose to do so by sealing their concrete and repairing the cracks using a caulking and radon barrier paint.
+Most homeowners in the US and Canada choose to do so by sealing their concrete and repairing the cracks using caulking and radon barrier paint.

-Even though this helps in getting only a slight reduction, many users had an opinion that it is more than enough for most of the homeowners.
+Even though this helps get only a slight reduction, it is more than enough in most cases.

-In case you are facing severe radon gas problems, it is wise to choose and install a mitigation system as well in addition to all the repairs and non-breathable epoxy coatings.
+In case you are facing severe radon gas problems, it is wise to choose and install a mitigation system in addition to all the repairs and non-breathable epoxy coatings.

-With that said, it is important to know that installing a Radon mitigation system can cost you high compared to using the best concrete sealer for radon.
+That said, it’s essential to know that installing a Radon mitigation system can cost you more than using the best concrete sealer for radon.

-On average you should be ready to invest from $800 to $1500 when you are considering installing a radon-reduction system by a professional contractor.
+On average, you should be ready to invest from $800 to $1500 when considering installing a radon-reduction system by a professional contractor.

-If you are knowledgable and can do the job yourself in a DIY way you can, of course, save around $200 to $500 on installation.
+If you are knowledgeable and can do the job yourself in a DIY way, you can save around $200 to $500 on installation.

-It may generally depend on factors such as your local climatic conditions, your home’s design, construction materials, foundation.
+The overall costs will generally depend on factors such as your local climatic conditions, your home’s design, construction materials, and foundation.

 Increasing Radon levels is a severe problem you should not avoid at any cost – take action early and save yourself from these gases’ devastating effects.

-Other than radon sealer and radon floor paint for basement, Non-breathable epoxy coatings can also help in reducing the Radon levels.
+Besides radon sealer and radon floor paint for the basement, non-breathable epoxy coatings can also help reduce the Radon levels.

-Remember, there is no sealer that can completely stop the gas leaks through a porous concrete surface.
+But remember, no sealer can completely stop gas leaks through a porous concrete surface.